jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   - If you see the same name, skip to the part where I create ``doe``
   - If you see a different name, continue to the next step :ref:`how to change directory`

+If I know where I am, it is easier to know how to get to where I want to go.

 ----